 Accomplishing Goals with an Undefined Heart Centre in Human Design

 Within the framework of Human Design, the notion of commitment, especially for those with an undefined ego / heart centre, prompts a lot of discussion.
-At the heart of this discussion is the perspective that an undefined heart centre equates to a lack of commitment capacity.
-Let’s delve into this topic and explore how you can effectively commit to your goals, regardless of your heart centre’s status.
+At the heart of this discussion is the perspective that those of us with undefined heart centres shouldn’t make commitments.
+Let’s delve into this topic and explore how you actually could effectively commit to your goals as someone with an open heart centre.

 — IN THIS ARTICLE —